 For this feature, LiquidText is paying for servers, storage and real-time data service!
 They also have to pay operations costs for maintaining all this.
-It goes without saying, building their own system was difficult and expensive.
+It goes without saying, building their system was difficult and expensive.
 Here are some reasons our developers went through all this trouble:

 - Incremental syncing: With a file sync service like Dropbox, it would upload/download the whole project file each time you sync, which is slow and conflict-ridden (syncing conflicts are annoying).
 Projects in LiquidText can be very big, especially when taking notes from multiple PDFs.
 Their system works on the database level to sync only the things you have changed.
 Incremental syncing is quick even for huge projects.
 If you take some notes in LiquidText on your PC, then grab your iPad to run off to class/work, you want your latest notes updated in seconds, not hours.

 - Cross-platform support: LiquidText syncs on iPads, Macs, and PCs— not many apps sync across platforms from different ecosystems.

 Final note: We are running the public beta OS for macOS and iPadOS on our devices.
-That has complicated our work on these devices, we therefore can not review this new feature for ourselves just yet.
+That has complicated our work on these devices, so we cannot review this new feature for ourselves just yet.
 As soon as we can, we will and we’ll give you our thoughts on it.
 However, theoretically (on paper), this update was certainly worth waiting for and we can’t wait to try it!